 My crafting ability lies somewhere between lighting a candle and successfully cutting coupons – and you’d be surprised by how often I find myself cutting right into the barcode.
 If you’re like me or if you’d like to give your loved one gifts they’ll actually appreciate instead of shove in the back of the closet until next year’s white elephant gift exchange, here are some DIY Christmas gift ideas for you:

-- 15 DIY Christmas Gifts Anyone Can Make – And Everyone Will Love
+- 30 Heartfelt Homemade Christmas Gifts Anyone Can Make

 - If you plan to make a donation in your loved one’s name, check out these free cards that say a donation has been made in your name, but in a way that will make your loved one smile.

-- Download the planner template.
+- Get the planner template.
 You’ll get the printable, plus join my weekly newsletter!
-Just click here to download and subscribe.
+Just click here to get it and subscribe.

 - Print one for every day of December.
 Any paper will do the trick, but card stock would be super sturdy.